shotover/shotover-proxy/docs/src/user-guide/hot_reload.md

 ### Shutdown Duration

-Tune the shutdown duration based on your connection volume and client behavior.
-The default is 60 seconds.

-- **Too short**: May cause connection churn and reconnection storms if too many clients try to reconnect simultaneously
-- **Too long**: The original instance consumes resources longer than necessary

-Clients must handle connection closures gracefully with retry logic.
+The configuration of gradual shutdown duration based on your connection volume and client behavior.
+By default, it will be 60 seconds.
+If it is not tuned correctly it can lead to various issues.
+If the duration is too short, it can lead to a situation where too many clients (more than the new instance could handle) try to reconnect to the new instance at once.
+If the duration is unnecessarily long, it will be a wastage of resources.

 ## Failure Modes